Setting SMART goals

 If one of your goals is to study – even part-time – you may need to discuss this with family and friends to get them on your side.
 If you are working, you may need to persuade your manager that it is a good idea too.

 Be realistic.
 Achieving new goals may well mean moving outside of your comfort zone.
 Don’t try to push yourself too far too quickly – be honest about your current qualities, knowledge and skills.
-You also need to think a little about how much support you have available to you and any problems you are likely to encounter along the way.
+You also need to think a little about how much support you have available to you and any challenges you might encounter along the way.

 You need to set target dates for each of your steps and for your final long-term goal.
 As well as making it measurable, setting yourself a time frame for achieving your goal helps you concentrate.
 If you say, for example, ‘By the end of the year I will have …’ or ‘In three years’ time, I will be …’, it may prompt you to set things in motion.